Create a

 Furthermore, Gallup’s meta-analysis of hundreds of studies on employee engagement covering over 2.7 million employees worldwide demonstrates the power of a highly engaged workforce.
 It found that high engagement levels consistently and significantly impact customer loyalty, company profitability, employee productivity, product/service quality, turnover, absenteeism, and well-being.

-Focusing on understanding and enhancing the moments that matter allows for more informed and targeted HR investments and drives HR solutions that are directly relevant to employees.
-It simplifies HR design and redesign efforts from year to year by proactively engaging employees in “fixing” processes, policies, and practices that impact their quality of work.
+Focusing on understanding and enhancing the moments that matter enables more informed, targeted HR investments and drives HR solutions that are directly relevant to employees.
+It simplifies HR design and redesign efforts year over year by proactively engaging employees in “fixing” processes, policies, and practices that affect their work quality.
 To that end, Gartner reports that 16% of HR functions are working to identify and improve MTMs, and 56% of HR leaders are interested in identifying ‘moments that matter’ for their organization.

 Furthermore, 44% of surveyed companies focus their employee experience efforts on key employment lifecycle stages.
 Those efforts are drilling into employee journeys around five key or “top moments” by measuring onboarding (51% of those companies), performance management (44%), well-being (44%), and recognition (43%).